-General Dentistry & Oral Hygiene in Warren, MI
+General Dentistry & Oral Hygiene in Sterling Heights, MI

-An acid solution will be applied to roughen the surface, promoting the bond between the tooth and sealant
+An acid solution will roughen the tooth’s surface to allow the sealant to bond with the teeth

 Fluoride treatments are an additional way to protect your teeth against bacteria and decay.
 They work by remineralizing your tooth’s enamel that has been broken down by plaque buildup over time.

 Fluoride treatments are a highly concentrated solution that’s applied with a swab, tray, or mouthwash, typically at the end of your cleaning.
 You’ll want to avoid eating or drinking for 30 minutes following the treatment to allow time for the solution to set.

 If you play sports, there’s always a chance you could be injured.
 Wearing the necessary protective gear can help prevent accidents from becoming lifelong obstacles.
 A customized mouthguard can be fitted to match your teeth and bite precisely to protect against oral injuries that can cost you a lot more than the game.

 A mold will be taken of your teeth in order to craft your new customized mouthguard.
 Customization allows for the highest level of comfort, so you can keep your head in the game without worrying about discomfort or a mouth injury.

 Yes — during your professional cleaning, we’ll remove plaque and tartar from hard-to-reach areas that are often overlooked.
 We’ll notify you of any issues before they become problematic and give you tips on ways to improve your at-home oral health routine.